-When ever I test run and adjust a new engine, I prefer to set it up on a sturdy test stand/table instead of on the model airplane.
+When ever I first test run and adjust a new engine, I prefer to set it up on a sturdy test stand/table instead of on the model airplane.
 Here is my Zenoah GT-80, 80cc twin-cylinder gasoline engine for my Fokker Triplane that I am test running.
 Fuel tank (and smoke oil tank) are installed and the throttle linkage and choke linkage are also worked out.
 But to adjust the carburetor and select the correct propeller, this is how I do it.

 I make a heavy-duty, open top box from 3/4-inch pine boards which I screwed together with sheet rock screws.
 I then added a birch plywood face drilled to accept the engine.
 I used 1/4-28 cap-head bolts (the same as on the model,) and the throttle linkage is also exactly the same geometry as in the model.
 This way I could fine tune the servo travel and end-points with my Spectrum DX18 transmitter.
 The servo and receiver and battery pack are all properly installed in the engine test box as is a 32 oz.
 Sullivan fuel tank.
 I installed a 2-line fuel setup and use a T-fitting and a fuel dot for filling and draining the tank.
 For this engine I am using smoke mufflers from Slimline Products and the engine is very quiet and the performance is excellent.
 No over-heating at all.

 The engine box is attached to a sturdy picnic table with 3-inch-long Deck screws and is very secure.
 (My wife was not pleased so I recommend an old table you can use exclusively for RC stuff).